Geometry of $1$-codimensional measures in Heisenberg groups: Preliminaries

 The following Theorem was proved by V. Chousionis, J.Tyson in \cite{Chousionis2015MarstrandsGroup}.
-They proved that if $\HH^n$ is endowed with the Koranyi metric, the density problem reduces to integer exponents only, as in the Euclidean case:
+They proved that if $\HH^n$ is endowed with the Koranyi metric, the density problem reduces to integer exponents only, in complete analogy with the Euclidean case: